shuliw/guidebookpy/chapter1.md

 *
 Writing with GitBook is easy.
 *
-It is my homework to create a guidebook on GitBook.
+It is my homework at [OMOOC2PY](https://github.com/OpenMindClub/OMOOC2py) to create a guidebook on GitBook.